ilastik/ilastik.github.io/documentation/counting/counting.md

 The purpose of this workflow is to enable the counting of the number of objects in crowded scenes such as cells in microscopy images.

-When the density of objects in the image is low and the objects are well separated one from the other it possible to count objects by first segmenting the foreground and then collecting the connected components as it is done in the [Object Classification workflow](../objectClassification).
-However, as the density of the objects increases the latter approach underestimates the true counts due to under-segmentation errors.
+When the density of objects in the image is low and the objects are well separated from each other, it is possible to count objects by first segmenting the foreground and then collecting the connected components as it is done in the [Object Classification workflow](../objectClassification).
+However, as the density of the objects increases, the latter approach underestimates the true counts due to under-segmentation errors.

 This workflow offers a supervised learning strategy to object counting that is robust to overlapping instances.
 It is appropriate for counting **blob-like overlapping objects with similar appearance (size, intensity, texture, etc..)**.
-Let's make two examples.
+Let's make three examples.
 The left image in the figure below contains large **non-overlapping** objects with high variability in size and appearance (red nuclei and mitotic yellow nuclei) .
 Therefore it is best suited for the [Object Classification workflow](../objectClassification).
 The two right images in the figure below contain small overlapping objects that are difficult to segment individually.
-The objects in each one of these images have similar appearance and have roughly the same size, therefore these two images are appropriate for the [Counting workflow](./counting.html).
+The objects in each one of these images have similar appearance and have roughly the same size, therefore these two images are appropriate for the Counting workflow.

 This workflow will estimate directly the **density of objects** in the image and infer the number objects without requiring segmentation.

 ![](fig/whichdata2.jpg)

-## How does it works, what should you annotate
+## How does it work, what should you annotate
 In order to avoid the difficult task of segmenting each object individually, this workflow implements a supervised object counting strategy called **density counting**.
 The algorithm learns from the user annotations a real valued **object density** whose integral over a
 **sufficiently large** image region gives an estimate of the  **number of objects** in that region.